jcatankard/fourier_forecast/README.md

 - Additive or multiplicative seasonality can be fitted
 - Numba is used for performance boost

+The main purpose of this is to educate myself on Fast Fourier Transformations and gradient descent.
+It is not advised to use this at this point in time.

 ### Seasonality:
 - In theory seasonal components can be fitted with less training data than a full season
   - e.g. yearly seasonality can be fitted even when the training data covers just 9 months